tmtsoftware/sequencer-scripts/README.md

   }
 }
 ```

-1. You need to include new configuration file in the `scripts/application.conf`,
+1. Include new configuration file in the `scripts/application.conf`,
-for example, if you have newly added `scripts/iris/iris.conf` then you need to add line `include "iris/iris.conf"` in `scripts/application.conf` file
+for example, if you have newly added `scripts/iris/iris.conf` then add line `include "iris/iris.conf"` in `scripts/application.conf` file

 ## Running script